thesheff17/golangexamples/README.md

         hello(fname2, lname2)
 }
 ```
+### functions used in external packages
+You will notice that `fmt.Println` and `time.Second` both have upper case on the functoin name.
+This is how golang support private/public functions.
+If you declare an upercase func name: `func Hello()` you can use this function in other scripts.
+I will go into more details on how to write your own imports/packages later in the tutorial.

 ### function return types
 functions can return data types as well.
 A variation of the example above: